 House or addition was built before code of compliance requirements

 Current building code of compliance requirements came into force in 1992.
-This means often homes built before this do not have code of compliance as it simply wasn’t needed.
+This means homes built before this will often not have code of compliance, as it simply wasn’t needed.

-Records of building consent have been lost or not known
+Records of building consent have been lost or are unknown

-It is surprisingly common for house’s not to have a record of their code of compliance sign off.
-A number of councils had fires and floods before records were stored electronically.
-Otherwise records of building consent can be lost over time.
+It’s surprisingly common for houses to have no record of their code of compliance sign-off.
+A number of councils around New Zealand lost their records in fires and floods before records were stored electronically.

 Code of compliance was not obtained on part of the home (e.g. extension)

-Often a previous owner may have made improvements to your house without getting full building consent sign off.
-This is most common for an additional deck or un-consented garage at the home.
+The previous owner may have made improvements to your house without getting full building consent sign-off.
+This is most common for an additional deck or unconsented garage at the home.

 What would we require to insure?

-If any of the above reasons is why your home does not have a compliance certificate we can consider insuring it.
+If your home lacks a compliance certificate for any of the above reasons, we can consider insuring it.
 If your home does not have a code compliance certificate this does not always mean your home is non-compliant, especially if records have simply been lost.
-We would need confirmation of the following:
+To insure your house, we would need confirmation of the following:

-a) Home is structurally sound and well maintained, with no known reasons for its lack of compliance
+a) House is structurally sound and well maintained, with no known reasons for its lack of compliance

 b) Confirmation that the building or addition would have met building requirements at the time it was built

-No known reasons means anything other than that it was simply not requested, required or lost.
-We also want to make sure we are not insuring a home that is not up to building standards.
+No known reasons means anything other than that it was simply not requested, required or was lost.
+We want to make sure we only insure houses up to building standards.

 Other Reasons for Non-compliance